Neural information processing and time-series prediction with only two dynamical memristors: Results and discussion

 Figures~\ref{fig5}(a-d) exemplify an experiment utilizing the input stream displayed in Fig.~\ref{fig5}(a), consisting of white noise, a single neural spike and a constant negative voltage offset.
 The strength of the neural spike and the negative voltage offset are adjusted such that the memory time constant of the detector circuit is in the order of $\approx$100~ms, as shown in Fig.~\ref{fig5}(b).
 While the Ta$_{2}$O$_{5}$ memristor resides in its LRS, the voltage drop on the $R_{\rm s,T}$ series resistor, arising from the constant negative $V_{\rm offset}$, is increased in magnitude due to the voltage divider effect of $R_{\rm T}$ and $R_{\rm s,T}$.
 We utilize this voltage drop as the input signal of the VO$_{2}$ oscillator module.
 The coupling between the detector and oscillator modules is realized through a differential amplifier which sets the appropriate input level for the VO$_{2}$ circuit and also acts as a low-pass filter.
 This filtering implements an integration time constant that averages out the rapidly changing signal components, and practically measures the effect of the negative offset voltage on the $R_{\rm s,T}$ series resistor.
 The latter exhibits an order of magnitude increase upon the set transition of the Ta$_{2}$O$_{5}$ memristor.
 While the Ta$_{2}$O$_{5}$ memristor is in its HRS, the oscillation module is in its steady state, maintaining a constant, low-level $I_{\rm V}$ output current corresponding to the HRS of the VO$_{2}$ memristor.
 However, when the Ta$_{2}$O$_{5}$ circuit detects a neural spike, the increased voltage input of the VO$_{2}$ circuit results in the firing of periodic current pulses, as shown in Fig.~\ref{fig5}(c).
 This so-called tonic spiking pattern, magnified in Fig.~\ref{fig5}(d) is explained in terms of the periodic charging and discharging of the parallel capacitor $C$ due to the current supplied through $R_{\rm L}$ and the voltage-induced current instability of the VO$_{2}$ memristor, respectively \cite{Yi2018}.
 The conditions of the periodic firing are maintained as long as the fading LRS of the Ta$_{2}$O$_{5}$ resides below a threshold, determined by $V_{\rm offset}$, $R_{\rm s,T}$, the voltage gain of the coupling amplifier and the $I(V)$ characteristics of the VO$_{2}$ memristor.
 The rise and fall times as well as the periodicity of the individual $I_{\rm V}$ output current pulses are tunable via the $R_{\rm L}$, $C$ and $R_{\rm s,V}$ component values.

 Finally, the neuro-transceiver circuit is completed by introducing the global feedback from its spiking output to the detector input.
-This is realized via a second differential amplifier such that the positive valued output spikes of the VO$_{2}$ module appear with a negative sign in the $V_{\rm drive}$ detector input stream.
+This is realized via a second differential amplifier such that the positive valued output spikes of the VO$_{2}$ module appear with a negative polarity in the $V_{\rm drive}$ detector input stream.
 At the same time, they are amplified to a level where a single negative spike is sufficient to trigger the reset transition of the Ta$_2$O$_5$ memristor in a short time compared to the repetition rate of the output spikes.
-As a result, the oscillator module is brought back to its steady state before the execution of its second output spike and the neuro-transceiver circuit is ready to receive, detect and flag the next neural input spike.
+As a result, the oscillator module is brought back to its steady state and the neuro-transceiver circuit is ready to receive, detect and flag the next neural input spike (see Supplementary Discussion section S3).